 Manufacturers exert significant control over our stores through the terms and conditions of their franchise agreements.
 Such agreements contain provisions for termination or non-renewal for a variety of causes, including customer satisfaction scores and sales and financial performance.
-We cannot assure that our stores will be able to fully comply with these provisions in the future; therefore it is possible that manufacturers could terminate or fail to renew franchise agreements for one or more of our stores.
-Any such action, although we have not experienced this action in the past, could result in a material adverse effect on our business, results of operations, financial condition and cash flows.
+There is no assurance that our stores will be able to fully comply with these provisions in the future; therefore, it is possible that manufacturers could terminate or fail to renew franchise agreements for one or more of our stores.
+Any such action, although not experienced in the past, could result in a material adverse effect on our business, results of operations, financial condition, and cash flows.